 From the airport to the city centre Yucatán Peninsula

-The cheapest option is to take a bus from ADO ($94) which will drop you off at the bus station in the city center in 30 minutes (buses every 30 minutes).
-Then you have to take a bus ($12) at the corner of Tulum and Uxmal avenues (very close), or a taxi or VTC (around $80) to reach the hotel area
+The cheapest is to take an ADO bus ($94), which drops you off at the bus station downtown in 30 minutes (buses every 30 minutes).
+Then take a bus ($12) from the corner of Tulum and Uxmal avenues (very close by), or a cab or VTC (around $180) to the hotel zone.

-Second option: the colectivo via the companies Green Line or Gray Line for example which deposit the passengers at the foot of their hotel (160 $ per person).
-This is the most practical
+Second option: the colectivo via the Green Line or Gray Line companies, for example, which drop passengers off at the foot of their hotel ($270 per person).
+This is the most convenient option.

-Finally, the most comfortable option, but also the most expensive, is to take a taxi.
-Impossible to negotiate, the prices are fixed, and it will cost you more than $600, a fortune compared to the prices in the rest of the country
+Finally, the most comfortable option, but also the most expensive, is to take a cab.
+Impossible to negotiate, prices are fixed and will cost you over $600, a fortune compared to prices in the rest of the country.

-Note that you can reach Playa del Carmen by ADO bus without going through the center of Cancún.
-Departures from the airport every 45 minutes, 1 hour drive ($208).
-Same for Tulum, 2 hours drive ($276).
+Note that you can reach Playa del Carmen by ADO bus without passing through the center of Cancún.
+Departures from the airport every 45 minutes, 1-hour drive ($250).
+Ditto for Tulum, 2-hour drive ($420).

 Arrival by train Yucatán Peninsula